liferay/liferay-docs/develop/tutorials/articles/220-mobile/04-mobile-sdk/02-ios-mobile-sdk/03-invoking-services-asynchronously-from-your-ios-app.markdown

 To configure asynchronous requests, first create a class that conforms to the `LRCallback` protocol.
 When implementing this callback class, you need to implement its `onFailure` and `onSuccess` methods.
-These methods respectivley determine what your app does when the request fails or succeeds.
+These methods respectively determine what your app does when the request fails or succeeds.
 If a server side exception or a connection error occurs during the request, the `onFailure` method is called with an `NSError` instance that contains information about the